 A quality cocktail recipe book is a must for any home bar and one of our favorites is "DIY Cocktails: A Simple Guide to Creating Your Own Signature Drinks" by Marcia Simmons and Jonas Halpren.
 DIY Cocktails is based on categories and ratios so we can understand the concepts of what the elements of a balanced mix.

 Rich, complex, not like any other liver, more akin to eating a stick of the richest buttery cream cheese imaginable.
+This book outlines how a 5,000-year-old delicacy inspired the world's fiercest food fight.

 A big, sumptuous feast of recipes and ideas, drool inducing photos, probing interviews, memoirs, travel, tips on technique, culinaria, restaurant guides, product reviews, what to drink, trends, pop culture, and eternal culture.